Recipe Manager

 | Manual entry | A clean editor for typing your own recipes |

-Poor import quality is the number one frustration with recipe managers.
-Always test import with a few real recipes before committing to an app.
+Poor import quality is the number one frustration with recipe manager apps.
+I've seen apps butcher a simple ingredient list by lumping "2 cloves garlic, minced" into a single unparsed blob.
+Always test import with a few real recipes before committing.

 Organization